hashicorp/consul/website/source/docs/internals/coordinates.html.markdown

 Consul uses a [network tomography](https://en.wikipedia.org/wiki/Network_tomography) system to compute network coordinates for nodes in the cluster.
-These coordinates allow the network round trip time to be estimated between any two nodes using a a very simple calculation.
+These coordinates allow the network round trip time to be estimated between any two nodes using a very simple calculation.
 This allows for many useful applications, such as finding the service node nearest a requesting node, or failing over to services in the next closest datacenter.